 Optimised Rendering Pipline

-Hi, NANO ORP is a methodology developed specifically to optimise Unreal Engine 4 ®* output for the Nintendo Switch (TM)** Console.
+Hi, NANO ORP is a methodology developed specifically to optimise Unreal Engine 4 ®* output for the Nintendo Switch (TM)** and Microsoft XBOX ®*** Consoles.

 The challenge is simple to write down:- to produce the best quality graphics and smoothest game play whilst conserving power usage.
 The process to achieve this is a little more complicated.

-I started out from an at first slightly strange perspective, visual perception.
-Visual perception is how our brain interprets the environment we are in, now this may sound complicated which scientifically it is but lets make it simple.
+I started out from at first a slightly strange perspective, visual perception.
+Visual perception is how our brain interprets the environment we are in, now this may sound complicated which scientifically it is but let’s make it simple.

 Visual Perception – simple version.